John Hill (American football)

-John Hill played most of his career (138 games in 10 seasons) with the Saints and currently sits at 20th on the club's All-Time Games Played list.
+Hill played most of his career (138 games in 10 seasons) with the Saints and currently sits at 20th on the club's All-Time Games Played list.
 He was named to the New Orleans Saints Hall of Fame in 1992, and has been named to the team's All-25th, All-40th, All-45th, All-50th Anniversary Teams.

 After leaving football, he became a State Farm insurance agent in Raleigh, North Carolina.
-John Hill died of pancreatic cancer on October 21, 2018.
+Hill died of pancreatic cancer on October 21, 2018.